MicrosoftDocs/appcenter-docs/docs/distribution/testers/testing-android.md

 ## Using the App Center Android App

-To get started using our native app, simply download it from the [Google Play Store](https://play.google.com/store/apps/details?id=com.microsoft.hockeyapp.testerapp&hl=en_US) or by searching for **"HockeyApp"**.
+To get started using our native app, download it from the [Google Play Store](https://play.google.com/store/apps/details?id=com.microsoft.hockeyapp.testerapp&hl=en_US) or by searching for **"HockeyApp"**.
 You can also download the .apk from [App Center Distribution](https://install.appcenter.ms/orgs/bitstadium/apps/app-center/distribution_groups/all-users-of-app-center).

 ![Google App Store Listing](images/a-store-listing.png)